“Be careful,” my father warned. “Don’t run around the house with that sharp thing in your hand. Slow down. You could hurt somebody.”

-The second degree is unintentional murder in situations in which even the most diligent safety precautions could not have prevented the accident.
-Such might be the case in our day when one is driving attentively within the legal speed limit and the victim darts out right in front of one’s car.
+The second degree is hahoreg bishegagah karov le’oness – unintentional murder in situations in which even the most diligent safety precautions could not have prevented the accident.
+Such might be the case when one is driving attentively within the legal speed limit and the victim darts out right in front of one’s car.
 In this situation, the Sanhedrin would completely exonerate the inadvertent killer, who would not be banished to the ir miklat but would be free to go home.
 The inadvertent killer needs no atonement because he did nothing wrong.
 The goel hadam would be guilty of murder if he or she killed him.

-Six arei miklat were established in Israel, one of them being the city of Hebron.
-In addition there were forty-two arei levi’im, cities that belonged to the levi’im, that also served as sanctuaries for the inadvertent killer but provided a lesser degree of protection.
+Six cities of refuge were established in Israel, one of them being Hebron.
+In addition there were forty-two cities belonging to the Levi’im that also served as sanctuaries for the inadvertent killer but provided a lesser degree of protection.

-All persons accused of murder were confined to the arei miklat during their trial in the Sanhedrin.
+All persons accused of murder were confined to the cities of refuge during their trial in the Sanhedrin.
 If they were found to have killed intentionally and the conditions permitting execution were present, they were executed.
 If they were found to have committed unintentional murder, of the second or third degree described above, they were released.
-If they were found to have committed first-degree unintentional murder they were banished to the arei miklat.
+If they were found to have committed first-degree unintentional murder they were banished to the cities of refuge.

-Once inside the ir miklat, the law prohibited the goel hadam from avenging the deceased’s blood.
+Once the inadvertent killer was inside the ir miklat, the law prohibited the goel hadam from avenging the deceased.
 But if the inadvertent killer ever ventured outside the ir miklat, this protection was removed.
-Similarly, the goel hadam would be acquitted of murder if he or she killed the inadvertent killer after the verdict, on the way to the ir miklat.
+Similarly, the goel hadam would be acquitted of murder if he or she killed the inadvertent killer after the verdict, while the inadvertent killer was on the way to the ir miklat.

-The road to the arei miklat had to be a well-maintained, unobstructed freeway so that the inadvertent killer could get there safely without being ambushed by the goel hadam.
-The arei miklat themselves had to be equipped with all the services and amenities necessary to live a “normal” life so that the inadvertent killer would not be tempted to venture outside and risk his life.
+The road to the cities of refuge had to be a well-maintained, unobstructed freeway so that the inadvertent killer could get there safely without being ambushed by the goel hadam.
+The cities of refuge themselves had to be equipped with all the services and amenities necessary to live a “normal” life so that the inadvertent killer would not be tempted to venture outside and risk his life.
 The kohen gadol’s mother would supply food, drink, and clothing so that the inadvertent killer would not pray for the kohen gadol’s premature death.